scikit-image/scikit-image/doc/source/user_guide/numpy_images.rst

 Color images
 ------------

-All of the above is true of color images, too: a color image is a NumPy array, with an additional trailing dimension for the channels:
+All of the above is true of color images too: a color image is a NumPy array, with an additional trailing dimension for the channels:

     >>> cat = data.chelsea()